 A 23-day transpacific journey

-Steve and I have recently completed the most magnificently fabulous cruise ever – a 23-day transpacific journey on the cruise ship Carnival Splendor from Seattle, Washington, to Sydney, Australia.
-Just amazing!
+Steve and I recently completed the most magnificently fabulous cruise ever—a 23-day transpacific journey on the Carnival Splendor from Seattle, Washington, to Sydney, Australia.
+It was just amazing!

-For some of you, cruising may be a special once-a-year treat or even a series of back-to-back cruises throughout the year, but I feel like cruising is undoubtedly something on many people’s minds these days.
-Cruising is open again, and it is my guess that many of you have more than one cruise planned.
+For some of you, cruising may be a special once-a-year treat or even a series of back-to-back cruises throughout the year, but I feel like cruising is undoubtedly something on many people’s minds.
+Cruising is very popular again, and I guess many of you have more than one cruise planned.

-I have discovered also, however, that cruising is not everyone’s cup of tea.
+I have also discovered, however, that cruising is not everyone’s cup of tea.
 Two of my sisters, for example, are not fans of cruise vacations, not even a little bit.
-I hope that I’ve just about moved one sister over to the dark side, and possibly, we’ll be cruising together soon.
-Marsha?
+I’ve just moved one sister over to the dark side, and we had a marvelous cruise together, didn’t we, Marsha?

-Here is the story of how Steve and I prepared for the marvelous 23-day transpacific journey that would take us away from home for more than a month.
+Here is how Steve and I prepared for the marvelous 23-day transpacific journey that would take us away from home for more than a month.

 a 23-day transpacific journey